shockazul/battleship---SOMLpj/README.md

   Updated random ship generator 12/30/20 (All ships have a consistent size `XXX`, `XX`, `X` <-- three ships, all of varying lengths)

  NEED TO:
-  Finish deploying the game in the cloud (AWS ; EC2) so it's easier for others to try out.

   Fix ship placement to prevent sticking (sometimes the ships all line up in a row/column EX: `XXX XX X` - three ships merged together)